suzannepk/fractal_name/README.md

-The idea for this code was given to me by Dr. Catherine Schuman, who wrote a farctal code that turned people;s names and birthdays in to factals for a Code with your Daughter event at ORNL.
+The idea for this code was given to me by Dr. Catherine Schuman, who wrote a code that turned people's names and birthdays in to factals for a Code with your Daughter event at ORNL.

 This program takes the letters in your name and assigns them each a numeric value.
-It then uses those values as inputs for an algorithm that creates a kind of fractal called a Mandelbrot .
+It then uses those values as inputs for an algorithm that creates a kind of fractal called a Mandelbrot.

 I used OpenAI chat o1 to help me document and clean up the code.